worldbank/stata-tables/README.md

 If you're trying to create a _very_ specific table format, the easiest way to do it in a replicable manner is to write the complete LaTeX code for the table.
 This means saving any number that should be displayed as locals, and hardcoding the LaTeX code for the table.
 But instead of writing the number themselves, you just call the locals that were previously saved.

 `filewrite` allows you to write the LaTeX code in a do-file, then have Stata write the text file with the table, and save it as a `.tex` file.
 You can find an example of how to use it here.

+#### Other options

+The two commands above are our go-to solution to exporting tables to LaTeX.
+However, there are a few other options out there. [`outreg2`](http://repec.org/bocode/o/outreg2.html) also exports tables to `tex` formats, but we've found it harder to use and to find resources than `estout`. [`stata-tex`](https://github.com/paulnov/stata-tex) is another option for custom-tables, but takes some more setting up with Excel and Python.
+Finally, you can write a whole HTML, word of PDF document using different options for Stata markdown.
+Discussing these options would take yet another blog post, but you can check out the [dynamic documents](https://www.stata.com/new-in-stata/markdown/) and [texdoc](http://repec.sowi.unibe.ch/stata/texdoc/) documentation for more information.

 ### Exporting to excel